 - Pushing myself in academia and making them proud

 When I started taking on Western values, my parents judged me for it.
 I was disappointing them.
 And when I was being too Asian around my friends, they laughed at me for it.
 The result?
 A people-pleasin’ confused Theresa who was struggling to find where on earth acceptance was.

-In short: I was depressed.
+In short, I was depressed

 And this?
 Taught me the power of stepping into someone else’s shoes.
 Seeing things from their perspective.
-And not judging myself through their eyes by showing myself compassion..
+And not judging myself through their eyes by showing myself compassion.

 If my story rings true, I’ve got news for ya:

-There’s more to life than walking around living it through the eyes of someone you’re not, living out someone else’s life plan, when you’ve got your own desires to fulfill.
+There is more to life than walking around living it through the eyes of someone you’re not, living out someone else’s life plan, when you’ve got your own desires to fulfill.

-I decided to ask work if they would grant me a personal leave for a year.
+So I decided to ask work if they would grant me a personal leave for a year.
 They said yes.
 I packed my bags and ventured out to meet new people, travel, and learn how to create a life, and make a living outside of the rat race.

 Life is short.
-There’s more to life than walking around wishing and living it vicariously through others.
+Stop walking around wishing and living it vicariously through others.
 It’s time to Explore, Discover and Dream DO!